metaclass-nl/tutorial-api-platform/README.md

 Limitations
 -----------
 This is a work in progess and needs more testing.

 This tutorial currently only supports the api core, the (scaffolded) React client user interface and some chapters about the (scaffolded) Next.js client user interface.
+The angular.io branches are still under development and currently only contain code and no instructions.

 This distribuition is only for educational purposes and will not be updated frequently.
-If you want to run a client container for react within the standard distribution of api platform you are advised to create your own fork and add a similar container there yourself.
+If you want to run a client container for react or angular within the standard distribution of api platform you are advised to create your own fork and add a similar container there yourself.
 You will need to keep your fork up to date yourself.
 For most of it you can pull updates from Api Platform, but they will not supply updates for your client container, you will need to maintain it yourself, especially its package.json.
 You also need to maintain yourself any generated code as well as any components from the tutorial that you use.
-Old software versions are prone to have known security vurnerabilities but new versions need to be tested with you application before use in production.
+Old software versions are prone to have known security vurnerabilities but new versions need to be tested with your application before use in production.

 Credits